 Information we may automatically collect.

-When you visit our websites, some information is automatically collected.
-For example, when you visit our websites your computer's operating system, Internet Protocol (IP) address, access times, browser type and language, and the website you visited before our site are collected and logged automatically.
+When you visit our website epocrates.com use our Services or interact with communications we may send to you in connection with your use of our Services (for example, emails or newsletters), some information is automatically collected.
+For example, when you visit or use our Services your computer's operating system, Internet Protocol (IP) address, access times, browser type and language, geo-location and the website you visited before our site are collected and logged automatically.

 Information we receive from third parties.